 At least once a year, the ExCom reviews its own performance.
-The CEO reports these findings to the Board of Directors.

 Activities of the ExCom

 The Board of Directors has empowered the ExCom to enable it to perform its responsibilities and duties.
 Taking into account the Company's values, its risk appetite and key policies, the ExCom shall have sufficient latitude to propose and implement the corporate strategy.